newcleo-dev-team/lbh15/joss/paper.md

-`lbh15` is a Python package that provides function correlations for the physical properties of the liquid metals used as coolant in GEN-IV liquid metal fast reactors (*LMFR*), such as those cooled by molten lead, bismuth and their eutectic alloy.
+`lbh15` is a Python package that provides function correlations for the physical properties of the liquid metals used as coolant in GEN-IV liquid metal fast reactors (*LMFR*), such as those cooled by molten lead and lead-bismuth eutectic alloy.
 The package implements the correlations contained in the reference handbook edited by OECD/NEA [@nea], also offering the possibility of adding new customized properties with minimal effort for the user.
 The